isakaii/navao/README.md

 - **Active Tab**: To interact with current webpage
 - **Host Permissions**: Access to ChatGPT and Gemini API

-## 📖 Usage Guide
+## Usage Guide

 ### Saving Text
 1. Highlight any text on any webpage
-2. Right-click and select "💾 Save to Navao"
+2. Right-click and select "Save to Navao"
 3. You'll see a notification confirming the save

 ### Managing Saved Text